Budibase/website/content/blog/public-forms-how-to-build-them-in-minutes.md

 \- [MOT booking form](https://dva-bookings.nidirect.gov.uk/)

-### How to build a public form (single-step)
+### How to build a single-step public form

 Both Budibase and Google Forms are great options for building a public form (single-step).
 Google Forms is free, proprietary software.
 The data submitted within your form is hosted with Google.
 On the other hand, Budibase is free and open-source; therefore, it's possible to self-host Budibase and keeps the data in the safety of your infrastructure.
+For this guide, we will use Budibase.

+#### Step 1.
+Sign up to Budibase

+If you've not signed up to Budibase, you can [register here.](https://account.budibase.app/register "budibase registration") Simply follow complete process - it only takes a few seconds - and you'll be ready to take the next step.

+#### Step 2.
+Create a new app

+Click the 'Create new app' button, then click the 'Start from scratch' button.
+Name your app (only use letters, no spaces or special characters).
+Budibase will generate a URL for you.
+If you are happy with the URL, click 'Create app'.

+#### Step 3.
+Set up your database

+For demonstration purposes, we will use the Budibase DB as our data source.
+This is the easiest fastest way to build a public form with Budibase.

+_You can also build forms using MySQL, Postgres, Airtable, MongoDB, Rest, and more.
+We'll cover each of these data sources in a different tutorial._

+Click Budibase DB, then click 'Continue'.
+Name your table: 'Public Form'.
+And finally, click the 'Create' button.

+#### Step 4.
+Create your data structure

+Now that we've set up our database, we need to build it's structure by adding fields/columns.

+* Click the 'Create column' button, and name it 'Name'.
+Then click 'Save column'.
+* Click the 'Create column' button, and name it 'Email'.
+Then click 'Save column'.
+* Click the 'Create column' button, and name it 'Company'.
+Then click 'Save column'.
+* Click the 'Create column' button, and name it 'Company size'.
+Click the Type dropdown and select 'Options'.
+In the options text box (bottom) add the following (one per line):
+  * 1 - 10
+  * 11 - 100
+  * 101 - 1000
+  * 1001+.
+    Then click 'Save column'.

 ## Multi-step forms